Respect/Foundation/README.md

 Installation (beta!)
 ====================

 Our remote installer is just plain awesome.
-On your project root, run:
+Make sure you have GNU make and PEAR installed, then run:

 `wget git.io/Makefile && make foundation`

-This will also upgrade Foundation on pre-existing projects.
+This will also upgrade Foundation on pre-existing projects, but this isn't fully tested, so be careful.

 License Information
 ===================